The BFF Tutoring

 The SAT launched its new digital format in March 2024, featuring a shorter test, with more time per question.

+The digital SAT is composed of 2 sections: Math and Reading/Writing (grammar and punctuation not an essay).
+Each section has 2 subsections called modules.
+The 2nd module's difficulty level will adjust, depending on a student's performance in the first module.
 The top score is 800 on each section.
 The composite score is the sum of the two sections, for a top score of 1600.

 The SAT exam requires students to think analytically in reading, writing and math and to demonstrate an ability to interpret evidence to solve problems.